What are aquatic buffer zones?

 Buffer zones are an area of cropped land adjacent to watercourses (including ditches and dry ditches) that cannot be sprayed.

-They are designed to protect aquatic organisms (including plants, fish, and insects) from potential toxicity caused by some plant protection products, where a risk has been identified during the approval process.
+They are designed to protect aquatic organisms (including plants, fish, and insects) from potential toxicity caused by some plant protection products, where a risk has been identified during the authorisation process.

 Many, but not all, products have a minimum buffer zone that must be adhered to when used next to a watercourse.

-Measured from the top of the bank, distances vary from 1m for dry ditches up to 30m, but in some cases this can be reduced by following certain conditions.
+Measured from the top of the bank, aquatic buffer zone distances vary from 1m for dry ditches up to 30m, but in some cases this can be reduced by following certain conditions.